racibaz/go-arch/README.md

 | `dev`       | `debug`      | Development mode; debugging features and verbose logs are enabled.             |
 | `test`      | `test`       | Test mode with minimal logs, optimized for automated tests.                    |
 | `prod`      | `release`    | Production mode; highest performance with simplified logs and no debug output. |

+### 🚀 GitHub Actions CI Workflow
+The project includes a GitHub Actions workflow for continuous integration (CI).
+The workflow is defined in the `.github/workflows/ci.yaml` file and includes the following steps:
+- Checkout code
+- Set up Go environment
+- Install dependencies
+- Run linters
+- Run tests
+- Build the application
+- Build Docker image
+- Push Docker image to Docker Hub